Type 1 Diabetes in Children: Emotional Issues

 Your child's diagnosis will likely affect your entire family.
 It may at times seem as though your child's diabetes has completely taken over your family life, affecting the entire family's eating habits and lifestyle.
 Feelings of resentment are not uncommon.
 But for your child to have the most effective treatment and achieve the greatest level of control over diabetes, it's important that you play a supportive role in his or her treatment.
 This can be a difficult balancing act, because children need support and help but also need to develop independence.

 Because children are still developing emotionally, a diagnosis of diabetes often affects the way they think of themselves in relation to their peers.
 It may help for your child to explain to classmates what diabetes is and to show them how a blood glucose meter works.
 Insulin injections or an insulin pump may seem strange to your child's classmates.
 You or your child may have to explain to them why insulin is needed.

 It is important that you allow your child to do activities that other children do.
 Your child can still play sports, stay overnight with friends, and eat the foods that classmates do.
 It just takes a little more planning and preparing than it did before.

 Young child with diabetes

 If your child develops diabetes at a young age, you will need to take most of the responsibility for his or her treatment.
-This means giving injections and possibly restricting what your child eats.
+This means giving injections and closely tracking what your child eats.
 This can be a very frustrating experience, as children often fail to grasp the importance of their treatment and may resent it.
-In addition, if your child is very young, he or she may not understand why you are giving the injections.
+Also, if your child is very young, he or she may not understand why you are giving the injections.
 Your child may also perceive your frustration as anger at him or her for having diabetes.